Judge Rendell is Lunch Speaker at June 8 Federal Bench-Bar

 Please join us as we welcome the newest members of the Family Court bench and as we say good bye and celebrate the retirement of a number of dedicated court personnel.
 Tickets are $50 for Section members, $45 for employees of the First Judicial District and $55 for non-section members.

-Registration is required by Monday, June 4 and includes beer, wine and hors d'oeuvres.
+Registration will be available at the door and includes beer, wine and hors d'oeuvres.
 Click here to register

 Nonprofit Board Dynamics June 8